 In summary, the individual must have made a lasting impact on the community and the profession.

-A nomination for the Distinguished Service Award may be made by any member of ICMA, but self-nominations will not be accepted.
+A nomination for the Distinguished Service Award may be made by any member of ICMA, self-nominations will not be accepted.

 Except in unusual circumstances, a maximum of two awards will be conferred each year.

 Click here to see the list of past recipients, including the 2018 recipients: Peter Marshall (State College, PA) and Joel Valdez (Tucson, AZ).